 Here’s my gift to you… I learned this the hard way.

-Pick a fly box that floats.
+Pick a fly box that floats and is waterproof.

 Half of the fun of fly fishing is wading.
 Half of the fun of fly fishing is not watching your fly box with 200+ flies slip from your grasp and disappear into the current, never to be seen again.